thattommyhall/ipfs-nginx-accesscontrol/Readme.md

 * app is a simple Python Flask app that serves up `/acl` for an allow/denylist and a `check_cid` endpoint.
 Note: its running in dev mode and will be sloooooooow, the point of only hitting it for novel CIDs is that it should not matter too much.
-THERE IS ZERO EXPECTATION ANYONE WOULD PUT THIS IN PRODUCTION
+THERE IS ZERO EXPECTATION ANYONE WOULD PUT THIS PYTHON APP IN PRODUCTION
 * go-ipfs for the upstream connection (commented out to benchmark the other stuff)
 * nginx